katahiromz/ffscrnsave/README.txt

-# ffscrnsave --- A screen-saver viewer
+# ffscrnsave --- A screensaver viewer

 ## Usage

 Usage: ffscrnsave [Options] your_file.scr

 Options:
-  -i INPUT.scr           The input file.
+  -i INPUT.scr          Specify the input file.
-  -x WIDTH               Force displayed width.
+  -x WIDTH              Set the displayed width.
-  -y HEIGHT              Force displayed height.
+  -y HEIGHT             Set the displayed height.
-  -left LEFT             Set the x position for the left of the window
+  -left LEFT            Specify the x position of the window's left edge
-                         (default is a centered window).
+                        (default is centered).
-  -top TOP               Set the y position for the top of the window
+  -top TOP              Specify the y position of the window's top edge
-                         (default is a centered window).
+                        (default is centered).
   -fs                   Start in fullscreen mode.
-  -noborder              Borderless window.
+  -noborder             Create a borderless window.
-  -window_title "TITLE"  Set window title (default is the input filename).
+  -window_title TITLE   Set the window title (default is the input filename).
-  -help                  Display this message.
+  -help                 Display this help message.
   -version              Display version information.

 ## License

-MIT
+- MIT

 ## Contact